-Charles Robinson comes from a United Empire Loyalist family that settles on Robinson Road near Eldorado in Madoc Township.
+Charles Robinson comes from a United Empire Loyalist family that settled on Robinson Road near Eldorado in Madoc Township.
 He has lived and farmed there all his life.
-On the farm they produce hay and cash crops and maple syrup.
-He is now a Madoc Township councillor and has assisted with the phase-in of conservation-minded waste management procedures.
+The farm produces hay and cash crops, sustainably harvested firewood and timber, and maple syrup.
+Charles also does custom work, including renewable energy sales and installation.
+He previously served as a municipal councillor when he assisted the local council with the phase-in of conservation-minded waste management procedures.

-There is a significant wood lot on the farm and Charles and his wife Bonnie harvest timber and fire wood.
-Charles Robinson has been interested in alternative energy for a long time and his son now works in the solar industry.
-“This is a tough industry to work in,” said Robinson.
-He thinks, although, people are starting to think about alternative energy, there are perception problems as it is still seen as a hippie thing to do.
-Although they live off grid, Bonnie and Charles Robinson don’t fit the hippy profile.
-They find living off grid is not only feasible but also practical.
+There is a significant wood lot on the farm, and Charles and his wife Bonnie harvest timber and firewood.
+Charles has been interested in alternative energy for a long time, and one of his sons has also worked in the solar industry.
+“This is a tough industry to work in,” said Charles.
+Although people are starting to think about alternative energy, he believes that there are perception problems – people still see it as a ‘hippie’ thing to do.
+Although they live off-grid, Bonnie and Charles don’t fit the hippy profile.
+They find living off the grid is not only feasible but also practical.
 They live in a house that they built themselves.

-“Our house is more sustainable as it was built from timber that came off the farm,” said Robinson.
+“Our house is more sustainable as we built it from timber we harvested on our farm,” said Charles.
 “Bonnie sees no difference.
-She uses more hydro now we are off grid than before as we are not paying for it.”
+She uses more hydro – well, solar electricity, actually – now we are off the grid than before because we don’t pay for it.”